 Figuring out how to balance motherhood and self will take time.

 Think about the way that you feed your family.

-If my kids want more fruits, vegetables, or my coveted shrimp, I give it to them.
+If my kids want more fruits, vegetables, or my coveted shrimp, I give it to them and I get less.

 If I burn a pancake while making breakfast, I’m the one who eats it.